InfuseAI/primehub-site/docs/model-deployment-tutorial-package-image.md

          -H 'Content-Type: application/json' \
          -d '{ "data": { "ndarray": [[5.964,4.006,2.081,1.031]]}}'

-Replace ndarray content in curl example based on your application.
+Replace `ndarray` content in curl example according to your application.

-You are successfully build the docker image for PrimeHub model deployment functions now.
+You have built the docker image for a PrimeHub model deployment successfully now.

-Next, push your image into the docker hub (or other docker registries) and check PrimeHub tutorial to serve the model under PrimeHub.
+Next, push the image into the docker hub (or other docker registries) and check PrimeHub tutorial to serve the model under PrimeHub.

 ## (Optional) Example Codes for Different Frameworks

-Here are some Python examples of how to export a model file then load and predict in another file.
-By following the Python wrapper format, PrimeHub supports various popular ML frameworks to serve your model.
+Here are some Python snippets of how to export a model file then load it and run the prediction in another file.
+By following the Python wrapper format, PrimeHub supports various popular ML frameworks to serve models.

 ### Tensorflow 1

-- Output model example code
+- Output a model file `model/deep_mnist_model`

         saver = tf.train.Saver()
         saver.save(sess, "model/deep_mnist_model")

-- MyModel.py example code
+- `MyModel.py`, load a model and run a prediction

         import tensorflow as tf
         import numpy as np